slate20/ScribeEngine/README.md

 ## Documentation

 For detailed instructions on writing your story, managing game logic, customizing your game, and advanced features, please refer to the comprehensive [User Documentation](https://github.com/slate20/ScribeEngine/wiki).

+## Feedback & Discussions

+If you want to offer any feedback, report issues, or just engage with other users and myself, head over to the [Discussions](https://github.com/slate20/ScribeEngine/discussions)!